 Please note, only a small selection of recent publications and activities are listed below.

 Pauline Bomball undertakes research in the areas of labour law, tort law and contract law.
-In a recently published article, Pauline explored the concepts of construction and characterisation in the context of employment law.
-In other papers, she has analysed the interaction of statute and common law (with reference to the High Court of Australia’s jurisprudence on ‘coherence of the law’) in the context of contract law and employment law.
-She has also examined contractual principles pertaining to terms implied by law, focusing particularly on the approach of courts in Australia and the United Kingdom to the implied duty of cooperation in contract law and the implied term of mutual trust and confidence in employment law.
+She is currently working on a US-Australian comparative law research project on the characterisation of work contracts.
+In her other research projects, Pauline has analysed the interaction of statute and common law (with reference to the High Court of Australia’s jurisprudence on ‘coherence of the law’) in the context of labour law and contract law.
+She has also examined the approaches of courts in Australia and the United Kingdom to the implied duty of cooperation in contract law and the implied term of mutual trust and confidence in labour law.